MunroRaymaker/MvcProductStore/README.md

 Another way to get in as admin is to create a regular user.
 Check the Register page source code for hints, and examine what is being posted back to the server.
 Maybe you can escalate yourself as admin by fiddling with the POST values?

+### CSRF
+Antiforgery tokens are enabled in this ASP.NET 5 MVC application.

+### Debug mode
+Debug mode in web.config is off.

+### Cookies
+HttpOnly cookies are enabled by default in ASP.NET session cookies.
+Sliding cookie expiration is enabled.

+### Headers
+ASP.NET suffors from chattiness of headers.
+CSP headers are not enabled.

+### SSL
+Https redirection is not enabled

+### External javascript libraries
+There are no vulnerable third party libraries

+### Brute force login
+Login page does not protect from multiple login attempts with same username/email.

+### Directory browsing
+Enabled through web.config.

+### Path Traversal
+The Path Traversal attack technique allows an attacker access to files, directories, and commands that potentially reside outside the web document root directory.

 ### XSS
+Cross-site Scripting (XSS) is an attack technique that involves echoing attacker-supplied code into a user's browser instance.
 On the front page is a box for user reviews.
 It seems you can paste almost anything in the textbox!

 Things to try https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XSS%20injection: